linqingfan/QCSetup/README.md

 There will be no graphical chart output during local debugging; the console will display the Sharpe ratio and other statistics after the backtest completes.

 ## Disabling Pre-Launch Build
-If there are no code changes in the QuantConnect C# system files, you can turn off the automatic rebuild that occurs each time you launch a debug session.
+If there are no code changes in the QuantConnect C# system files and Launcher/config.json, you can turn off the automatic rebuild that occurs each time you launch a debug session.
 This can speed up iteration.

 To do this, comment out the `preLaunchTask` line in `.vscode/launch.json`:
 ```
 // "preLaunchTask": "build",
 ```
-If you do make changes to the C# system files and config.json, you will need to recompile them manually as described in the [Compile QuantConnect](#compile-quantconnect) section before launching.
+If you do make changes to the C# system files and Launcher/config.json, you will need to recompile them manually as described in the [Compile QuantConnect](#compile-quantconnect) section before launching.

 ## QuantBook Research
 To use QuantBook for research: